I am always interested in discussing opportunities with motivated students and post-docs.

 First.
 Contact me (or any prospective supervisor) as early as possible because securing funding takes time (if a funded position is advertised, timelines are relaxed a bit but you'll still want to apply for major scholarships/fellowships, and those deadlines may be up to a year in advance of your program start).

 Second.
 I expect students and post-docs to apply for external scholarships/fellowships (suggestions below).
-External scholarships are a clear way to guarantee that minimum required support levels are met but also provide significant top-up to students, especially those working on funded projects.
+External scholarships are a clear way to guarantee that minimum required support levels are met but also provide significant top-up to students.
 Students and post-docs who receive external funding also have more flexibility in terms of being able to develop their own research projects within the main themes of the lab.
 These scholarship are important and I offer students and post-docs a lot of support during development of these applications.

 Third.
 It's mostly going to come down to successful grant applications.
 Securing funding is a PI's responsibility but graduate students and post-docs have several roles to play.
 Here's what I expect and why: